Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Completing these tasks successfully will contribute to you becoming...

-1 Apply relevant regional and urban planning methodologies in the formation of a stakeholder consultation plan Knowledgeable
+1 Apply relevant urban and regional planning (including environment and health) methodologies in the formation of a stakeholder consultation plan Knowledgeable

 Engaged